puppetlabs/puppetlabs-apache/README.md

 #####`default_confd_files`

-Generates default set of include-able apache configuration files under `/etc/apache2/conf.d/` (or appropriate) directory.
+Generates default set of include-able apache configuration files under  `${apache::confd_dir}` directory.
 These configuration files correspond to what is usually installed with apache package on given platform.

 #####`default_ssl_vhost`